Procedure Guide ·X-Ray ·2026

 Dog X-Ray - costs, what to expect & insurance

 Dog X-rays cost $200-$400 for a standard set of radiographs.
-X-rays are one of the most common diagnostic tools in veterinary medicine, used to evaluate bones, joints, the chest, abdomen, and foreign objects.
-Most dogs are awake for X-rays, though sedation may be needed for painful or anxious patients.
+X-rays are one of the most common diagnostic tools in vet medicine, used to evaluate bones, joints, the chest, abdomen, and foreign objects.
+Most dogs stay awake; sedation may be needed for painful or anxious patients.

 X-Ray - vet costs and insurance